quaydrionb/library/README.md

-# library

-Local Library Project
+# Local Library Project

-Project Description
+## Overview

 Welcome to the Local Library project!
-In your neighborhood, a local library is being established to facilitate book lending and borrowing among community members.
-To efficiently organize this initiative, a dashboard is required.
-This dashboard will serve as a central hub to display information about available books, those currently borrowed, and other relevant statistics to enhance the overall program experience.

-While others are handling logistics and design, your role is crucial in developing the algorithms that power the functionality of the dashboard.
+This initiative aims to establish a neighborhood library for book lending and borrowing.
+Your role is to develop algorithms for a dashboard that will track book availability, borrowed books, and offer general program statistics.

+## Features

+- **Book Availability:** Track available books for lending.
+- **Borrowed Books:** Monitor books currently borrowed.
+- **General Statistics:** Provide program insights, such as total books and popular genres.